schapirolab/color-cat/README.md

 # Stimuli, data, and code for Tandoc et al. - Object feature memory is distorted by category structure

-Description of the stimuli, data, and code.
-Please refer to the manuscript's Methods and Results sections for a more detailed description of the stimuli, data, and analysis.
+This repository includes the stimuli, data, and code used in the manuscript.
+For a comprehensive overview of the stimuli, data collection, and analysis methods, please refer to the Methods and Results sections of the manuscript.

-If you have any questions, feel free to contact Marlie Tandoc (tandoc@sas.upenn.edu).
+If you have any additional questions, please contact Marlie (tandoc@sas.upenn.edu).

 ## File: ```analyze.R```
 Description: R script to analyze the data.
 Contains code to run statistical tests and models in the manuscript.